openstack/swift/doc/source/development_middleware.rst

 that removing middleware that uses a specific system metadata key renders it benign.
 New middleware should take advantage of system metadata.

+System metadata may be set on accounts and containers by including headers with a PUT or POST request.
+Where a header name matches the name of an existing item of system metadata, the value of the existing item will be updated.
+Otherwise existing items are preserved.
+A system metadata header with an empty value will cause any existing item with the same name to be deleted.

+System metadata may be set on objects using only PUT requests.
+All items of existing system metadata will be deleted and replaced en-masse by any system metadata headers included with the PUT request.
+System metadata is neither updated nor deleted by a POST request: updating individual items of system metadata with a POST request is not yet supported in the same way that updating individual items of user metadata is not supported.
+In cases where middleware needs to store its own metadata with a POST request, it may use Object Transient Sysmeta.

+^^^^^^^^^^^^^^^^^^^^^^^^
+Object Transient-Sysmeta
+^^^^^^^^^^^^^^^^^^^^^^^^

+If middleware needs to store object metadata with a POST request it may do so using headers of the form ``X-Object-Transient-Sysmeta-<key>: <value>``.

+All headers on client requests in the form of ``X-Object-Transient-Sysmeta-<key>`` will be dropped from the request before being processed by any middleware.
+All headers on responses from back-end systems in the form of ``X-Object-Transient-Sysmeta-<key>`` will be removed after all middleware has processed the response but before the response is sent to the client.
+See :ref:`gatekeeper` middleware for more information.

+Transient-sysmeta updates have the same semantic as user metadata updates on an
+object: whenever any POST (or PUT) request is made to an object, all existing items of transient-sysmeta are deleted "en-masse" and replaced with any transient-sysmeta included with the POST request.
+Transient-sysmeta set by a middleware is therefore prone to deletion by a subsequent client-generated POST request unless the middleware is careful to include its transient-sysmeta with every POST.

+Transient-sysmeta deliberately uses a different header prefix to user metadata so that middlewares can avoid potential conflict with user metadata keys.

+Transient-sysmeta deliberately uses a different header prefix to system metadata to emphasize the fact that the data is only persisted until a subsequent POST.